hurdad/shard-redis/README.md

 shard-redis
 ===========

-c++ class used for sharding hiredis clients
+c++ class used for consistent hashing sharding hiredis redisContexts